chipster/chipster-openshift/k3s/tools-bin-host-mount.md

 rm -rf temp
 ```

-Or if you are tight on disk space, you can downlaod and extract the files one by one.
+Or if you are tight on disk space, you can download and extract the files one by one.
 Variable $TOOLS_BIN_VERSION must be set beforehand.

 ```bash